rwclutterbuck/super-coders/README.md

 ### Local Usage

-- Whilst in the super-coders folder run `npm run server` to launch a local host for the client
+- Go in to `index.html` and start a live server

 ### Deployment